agsb/6502.toy/README.md

 Use a BIOS and Forth,

-Use USART for VT100 terminal, Tera-Term or PuTTy at computer.
+Use USART for VT100 terminal, FDDI/USB for Tera-Term or PuTTy at computer.

 ### Bios